Disability Lawyers in Toronto Serving Ontario and Canada

 We Can Help

-Before accepting a refusal by an insurance company to pay out on a long term care insurance policy, we encourage you to consult further with our lawyers for long term care insurance claims to determine whether we can assist you to challenge the decision to deny the claim.
+Before accepting a refusal by an insurance company to pay out on a long term care insurance policy, we encourage you to consult further with our insurance lawyers for long term care insurance claims to determine whether we can assist you to challenge your insurance denial.
+The reason insurance companies deny claims for disability benefits and long term care insurance benefits is because the individual does not require personal care of other services described in the fine print of the policy.
+Most of these insurance law claims are initiated by a family member so that retirement savings are not entirely depleted.

 How much time do I have?